Keparoo/tapntable-backend/README.md

 * is_clocked_in
 * is_active (Boolean, to mark employees no longer active)

 Logging in and out of a typical Restaurant POS is typically different than a standard web app.
 Access to the POS during a shift needs to be a fast action.
-A user "logs in" upon arrival to work by typing in a unique (usually 4 digit) PIN.
+A user "identifies" themselves upon arrival to work by typing in a unique (usually 4 digit) PIN.
 (No username) This action clocks in the user and enables them to then create orders (if their user role indicates they can create/edit orders).

 To enter an order, the user enters their pin at a terminal.
 (A restaurant may have more than one terminal and the result should be the same regardless of which terminal is used.)
 If the user is clocked-in already, they now see the view showing their current checks if any (and edit them) and allows them to create new checks.